Jackson-S/MagicMirror/README.md

 --noframe gives a border-less window, --hwfullscreen is the same as fullscreen on all platforms I have tested the rest should be self-explanatory

-Tested on Raspbian (on a RPi 3) and Mac OS X, submit an issue if it fails to run on your system and I will attempt to address it.
+Tested on Raspbian (on a RPi 3 and RPi0) and Mac OS X, submit an issue if it fails to run on your system and I will attempt to address it.

 This program is provided under the MIT license and as such it comes without any warranty,